The German ß (a.k.a. sharp s, glyph name

 Luckily, Glyphs automatically generates the

-cpsp feature.
-We can re-use it here for our purposes.
-In the first substitution, lowercase ß gets replaced by an uppercase ß between two other capital letters.
+Uppercase class, we just need to add it through the Plus button in the lower left corner.
+In the first line, lowercase ß gets replaced by an uppercase ß between two other capital letters.
 To also cover ß at the end of a name like Weiß, the second substitution makes the same substitution after two consecutive capital letters.

 This is pretty well supported.
 Both Adobe InDesign and Quark XPress support

 Even Apple’s text engine is comfortable with contextual alternates.
 And it does not affect those users who choose to type or insert

 SAMPLE FONT: LAWABO BY SCHRIFTLABOR.

 Update 2013-05-12: rewrote the OpenType feature part (removed locl and case hacks), added link to opentype.info.

 Update 2015-10-18: updated link to Ralf’s article (thx Ondrej).